 History-related projects (maximum request of $5,000) include photograph or document preservation, historic markers, history research, and public events and programs

 Nonprofit organizations, public agencies and owners of properties listed on local historic registers are eligible to apply.
-Matching resources must be provided by the applicants.
-Applications will be accepted until 3 p.m. on June 8, 2018.
-Project activities must be completed by November 10, 2019.
+Recipients must provide matching funds.
+Applications will be accepted until 3 p.m.
+May 10, 2019.
+Project activities must be completed between by Nov.
+10, 2020.

 Grant applications will be evaluated by the Pierce County Landmarks and Historic Preservation Commission, which administers the grant program.
 The commission forwards project and funding recommendations to the Pierce County Council for approval.

 Funds for the Pierce County Historic Preservation Grant Program come from annual budget appropriations.
 The program is funded by the county’s $1.00 portion of the $5.00 surcharge charged by the Pierce County Auditor for each document recorded.